br/capybara-screenshot-diff/README.md

 This will produce a sequence of images like this

 ```
-doc
+test
   screenshots
     action_performed
     feature_index
     welcome_index
 ```

-To store the screen shot history, add the `doc/screenshots` directory to your version control system (git, svn, etc).
+To store the screen shot history, add the `test/screenshots` directory to your version control system (git, svn, etc).

 ### Screenshot groups